They're What Change Looks Like

 Campus to Community

-We have over 15 community projects pairing our best and brightest graduate and undergraduate students with local and regional health care providers to work on real-world issues in real-time.
-These providers include Dell Med clinics, Dell Children's Medical Center, the new Dell-Seton Medical Center, and charity clinics in central Texas.
-Here's just a few of the projects we had this semester:
+We have over 17 community projects this semester that pair our best and brightest graduate and undergraduate students with local and regional health care providers to work on real-world issues in real-time.
+These providers include Dell Medical School, clinics around the state, Dell-Seton Medical Center and some of its clinics.
+Here's just a few of the projects we have going for Spring 2019:

 We are always on the lookout for real-world problems for our students to work on, either as practicum projects in our Healthcare Management or Social Entrepreneurship courses or as summer internships.